muhammadsalek/statistics-for-scientists/README.md

 This repository exists because the world's best statistical education is often locked behind paywalls, scattered across incompatible formats, or written in a style that treats students as passive note-takers rather than future scientists. **Statistics for Scientists** brings graduate-level rigor, research-grade reproducibility, and publication-quality visual design into a single, freely accessible, GitHub-native textbook — built for the way scientists actually learn: by seeing, coding, deriving, questioning, and applying.

+> [!NOTE]
+> **This repository is under active construction.** Six foundational chapters are published today (listed below).
+The full curriculum map further down this page describes the ~40+ chapters planned across foundations, inference, regression, biostatistics, causal inference, machine learning, and scientific writing.
+Sections describing unpublished chapters are marked 🟡 **Planned** or ⚪ **Not started** throughout this README so the roadmap stays honest.

 ---

 ## 📌 Table of Contents